Bioconductor/EuroBioc2020/docs/abstracts.md

 ### Talks

-- Short talks (10 minutes) focusing on a package, an application note, or the presentation of a new research project that seeks input and collaborations from the comunity.
+- Short talks (8 minutes + 2 minutes for questions) focusing on a package, an application note, or the presentation of a new research project that seeks input and collaborations from the comunity.

-- Long talks (20 minutes) presenting novel scientific contributions.
+- Long talks (20 minutes + 5 minutes for questions) presenting novel scientific contributions.

 ### Workshops